You are viewing a story from harrypotterfanfiction.com

 This was why I hadn't wanted to open the door, whatever she says or does usually confused the pants off me.
 I couldn’t understand how this smile of hers cheered me up but, maybe because it was the true smile that everyone felt.
 Happy that the fighting was over, but worn out, and knowing we still had so many more obstacles to come.

 It occurred to me that she still hadn't hugged me.
 She had gotten off the floor, but she was probably waiting for me.
 I still hadn't said I wanted the hug.

 I shrugged at her.
 What was the worst that could happen?

 We both moved forward at the same time and her arms went lightly around my waist.
 She was so short, mine draped over her shoulders and my chin rested on her head.
 I'd never been hugged like this.
 It was completely neutral, and my mind seemed to have blanked from everything I had been thinking of.

 She started humming slightly, but I felt my shirt get slightly damp.
 Was she crying?
 She must’ve been.
-Then, one by one, all the reasons there were to feel sad about entered my head.
-Next thing I knew I started crying too.
+Then, one by one, all the reasons to feel sad entered my head.
+One by one.
+Next thing I knew; I was crying too.

-Well, this has never happened before so who says I shouldn’t?
+‘Well,’ I thought, ‘this has never happened before so who says I shouldn’t?’